Robert Solomon (politician): Later career

 After losing his seat in parliament, Solomon advertised for work in The Sydney Morning Herald.
 He qualified as a barrister, also serving as managing director of an urban research consultancy and as executive director of the Advertising Federation of Australia.

-Solomon has had a long involvement with the Australian Institute of Urban Studies (AIUS), serving as chairman of the New South Wales division and twice as national chairman.
+Solomon had a long involvement with the Australian Institute of Urban Studies (AIUS), serving as chairman of the New South Wales division and twice as national chairman.
 He published his doctoral thesis in 1976 under the title Urbanisation: The Evolution of an Australian Capital, and later published a history of Broken Hill, New South Wales.
 In 1987 he was appointed director of development at the University of New South Wales.
 He was responsible for co-ordinating fundraising efforts.

 Solomon was appointed a Member of the Order of Australia (AM) in the 2010 Queen's Birthday Honours, "for service to urban affairs, particularly through research, public discussion and policy development by the Australian Institute of Urban Studies, to the Association of Former Members of Parliament, and to athletics."

+Death

+Solomon died on 14 June 2024.